Plyometrics in Tennis: Science, Research & Application

 Think of a knee jerk action.
 When you stretch the muscle tendon complex to a near damage point, muscle spindles - which are classified as sensory receptors - in the muscle belly detect this length change.
 One role of muscle spindles is what’s called the stretch-reflex - in which a signal is sent to the spinal cord when a change in length and/or velocity is detected.
 This stimulates and opposing concentric contraction of the agonist muscles.
 This knee-jerk action-reaction occurs during plyometric activities.

-Sport scientists have distinguished plyometric activity through 2 SSC classifications - the slow SSC component and the fast SSC component.
+Sport scientists have distinguished plyometric activity through 2 SSC classifications - the slow (or long) SSC component and the fast (short) SSC component.
 Knowing the distinction between the 2 is critical to effectively implement plyometric training into a tennis player’s program.

 Plyometrics and the Slow SSC